Praisebetoscience/elsbot/README.md

 This bot now runs on Open shift using the cron-1.4 and postgresql-9.2 cartridges.

-## Oauth
+## OAuth

-Login is now handled by Oauth.
+Login is now handled by OAuth.
 [You can use this tutorial to get setup OAuth](http://praw.readthedocs.org/en/latest/pages/oauth.html), however it doesn't cover getting the refresh token which is the most important part for scripts.
-To get the refresh token run `print(access_information['refresh_token']` after step 4.
+To get the refresh token run `print(access_information['refresh_token'])` after step 4.

 ## Database